 Sleeping on your stomach can cause strain on your neck and back because you have to turn your head to the side or the back to breathe.

 And sleeping on your side can also lead to neck pain because you put extra pressure on the spine and neck muscles, leading to inflammation and strain.

 This is why it is so essential for side sleepers to use a pillow that supports the head and neck in the correct position, reducing pressure on these areas and helping to prevent neck pain.

-If you are suffering from neck pain due to side sleeping, try switching to a different pillow or adding an extra support cushion under your regular pillow, like a cervical roll.
+If you suffer from neck pain from side sleeping, try switching to a different pillow or adding an extra support cushion under your regular pillow, like a cervical roll.

 This can help to reduce pressure on the spine and alleviate any pain or stiffness you may be experiencing.

 Why Does My Pillow Make My Neck Hurt?